The Golden String of 0s and 1s

 101

-^ We are pointing at a 1, so write 10 at the end
+We are pointing at a 1, so write 10 at the end

 10110

-^ and move the left hand on one place:
+and move on one place:

 10110

-^ We are pointing at a 1 so write 10 at the end
+We are pointing at a 1 so write 10 at the end

 1011010

-^ and move the left hand on one place:
+and move on one place:

 1011010 ...